Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 The Breakdown:

-Soapy the Germ Fighter (1951 Avis Films inc 10 min) This must have been for tiny tots.
-A giant talking bar of soap lectures a kid on hygiene; this is surreal beyond words.
+Soapy the Germ Fighter (1951 Avis Films inc 10 min) Strictly for tiny tots and surreal beyond words.
+A giant talking bar of soap lectures a kid on hygiene.
 Make a schizophrenic Acid-tripper watch this film, and he'd go nuts permanently.

 Appreciating our Parents (1959 Coronet 10 min.
 Color) A kid learns what parents do to make the family function.
 It says a lot about our culture when 6-year-olds and parents are so alienated that an instructional film is required to bridge the gap.
-This one is a miniature masterpiece of a kind.
+A miniature masterpiece.

-Shy Guy (1947 14 min) The familiar short with a young Dick York gawking and geeking while trying to get the nerve to speak to people, and breaking the ice through his interest in radio!
-1947 kids get together to sing 'Oh!
-Susanna!' around the piano?
+Shy Guy (1947 14 min) The familiar short with young Dick York gawking and geeking while working up the nerve to speak to people.
+He breaks the ice through his interest in radio!
+1947 kids get together to sing "Oh!
+Susanna!" around the piano?
 Mike Wallace narrates.

 Why Doesn't Cathy Eat Breakfast?
-(1972 National Dairy Council 4 min) This trendy-looking short subject has a nicely chosen, ethnically dark main actress but remains rather confusing, except for the repeated insistence that an image of milk never be more than three shots away.
+(1972 National Dairy Council 4 min) This trendy-looking short subject has a nicely chosen, ethnically dark main actress but remains rather confusing.
+An image of milk is never more than three shots away.

 Right or Wrong?
 (1951 Coronet 10 min, Color) This is the quasi-noir show about making moral decisions.
 The print is in very good shape.

-Personality & Emotions (1954 Encyclopedia Brittanica 13 min. b&w) Basic child psychology is well illustrated with cute kids.
-Dynamics of siblings in conflict is so well displayed that a tot who cries frustratedly gets our full sympathy.
+Personality & Emotions (1954 Encyclopedia Brittanica.
+13 min.
+B&W) Basic child psychology well illustrated with cute kids.
+The dynamics of siblings in conflict is so well displayed that a tot who cries in frustration gets our full sympathy.

 Why Vandalism?
-(1955 Encyclopedia Brittanica 16 min. b&w) Bruno Bettelheim, Phd. is the academic brains behind this very expressive drama that presents the basics of every theatrical Juvenile Delinquent picture to follow.
-The hero is like a Frankenstein-Lenny, relating to animals but not people.
-The movie stresses that nobody is typical, but ends with a stupid liberal lecture about parents' responsibility.
-Great Malt shoppe scene where one kid nevously tears a seat cushion while another bends silverware into knots.
-These guys'd take James Dean apart.
+(1955 Encyclopedia Brittanica 16 min.
+B&W) Bruno Bettelheim, Phd. is the academic brains behind an expressive drama that lays out the formula for every theatrical Juvenile Delinquent picture to follow.
+The hero is a Frankenstein-Lenny figure who relates to animals but not people.
+The script stresses that nobody is typical, and then ends with an annoying liberal lecture about parental responsibility.
+Great malt shoppe scene: one kid nervously tears a seat cushion while another bends silverware into knots.
+These guys would take James Dean apart.

 The Outsider (1951 Young America films 12 min) Great (and early) tale of youthful alienation, with an introverted, adorable teen girl terrified of her peers.
 The rest of the cast have charming southern drawls.

-Fantoma has done a great job compiling these discs, mainly by respecting them enough not to stress their camp value (take that, Rhino).
+Fantoma has done a respectful job compiling these discs, mainly by not stressing their camp value (take that, Rhino).
 The packaging design and presentation evoke the 16mm classroom projection experience, with an A/V training film used for the menu motif.
-The notes that accompany the shorts say the dates and which ones have been cut down, or only found as fragments, and the liner notes on the paper inset are appropriately on topic.
-The transfers of the films are fine, and although a couple of titles are heavily worn, the source quality overall is quite good.
+The notes accompanying the shorts say which ones have been cut down, or only found as fragments, and the liner notes on the paper insert are appropriately on topic.
+The transfers of the films are fine, and although a couple are heavily worn, the source quality overall is quite good.
 An added extra is a filmstrip about Fear, that I think President Bush should use the next time he addresses the nation.

-If Fantoma continues with this line of discs, Savant shudders at the possibilities.
-Industrial safety films ("My eye!
+When Fantoma continues with this line of discs Savant shudders at the possibilities: industrial safety films ("My eye!
 My eye!" yeesh!) and driving safety films ("And you could end up looking like this!").
-These collections both rate an A+.
+These two collections rate an A+.
 Good show.

 On a scale of Excellent, Good, Fair, and Poor,